 Another con in the sole proprietor corner is the issue of financing.
 Once again, this all ties in with the lack of separation between the business and its owner.
 If a sole proprietor wants to reach out to potential investors in order to finance or expand the business, for instance, there won’t be a business line of credit for their team to review.
 Instead, all eyes will be on the owner’s credit — which is hopefully in solid shape.

-For further reading, check out our comprehensive article on sole proprietorship advantages.
+For further reading, check out our comprehensive guide on sole proprietorship advantages.

 The pros: One of the biggest advantages to incorporating as an LLC is that the formation provides its owners with liability protection.
 This helps keep professional and personal assets separate from one another, since the business is considered to be its own entity.
 Under an LLC, if a customer’s information is lost or products are damaged then the owner is not held personally responsible.